New: Visa & Mastercard You can now pay with Visa and Mastercard at checkout. Fast, secure, and convenient.

-An introduction to research peptides covering what they are, how they are used in scientific research, common categories, quality indicators, and regulatory considerations.
+An overview of research peptides: what they are, how they are used in scientific research, common categories, quality indicators and regulatory aspects.

 What Are Peptides?

 Peptides are short chains of amino acids held together by peptide bonds.
-The boundary between peptides and proteins is somewhat arbitrary, but generally anything under 50 amino acids gets called a peptide, and anything larger is a protein.
-That smaller size matters -- it changes how these molecules fold, how they interact with receptors, and how easily they can be synthesized in a lab.
+The boundary between peptides and proteins is somewhat arbitrary, but in general anything under 50 amino acids is called a peptide and anything larger a protein.
+This smaller size matters because it influences how these molecules fold, how they interact with receptors and how easily they can be synthesised in the laboratory.

-Your body already produces thousands of peptides.
-They act as hormones, neurotransmitters, antimicrobial agents, and signaling molecules that coordinate everything from appetite to wound healing.
-Research peptides are synthetic versions of these natural compounds, manufactured under controlled conditions for use in laboratory experiments.
+The body already produces thousands of peptides.
+They act as hormones, neurotransmitters, antimicrobial agents and signalling molecules that coordinate processes from appetite to wound healing.
+Research peptides are synthetic or recombinantly produced compounds made available for defined laboratory applications.

 How They Are Made

-The workhorse behind modern peptide production is solid-phase peptide synthesis, or SPPS.
-Bruce Merrifield developed this technique in 1963 and won the Nobel Prize in Chemistry for it two decades later.
-The core idea is elegant: you anchor the first amino acid to an insoluble resin bead, then build the chain one residue at a time.
+The standard method of modern peptide production is solid-phase peptide synthesis (SPPS).
+Bruce Merrifield developed this technique in 1963 and received the Nobel Prize in Chemistry two decades later for it.
+The basic principle is straightforward: anchor the first amino acid to an insoluble resin bead and then build the chain one residue at a time.

-SPPS can reliably produce peptides up to about 50 residues.
-Beyond that, yields drop and side reactions accumulate, which is one reason why longer sequences are usually produced through recombinant expression in bacteria or yeast instead.
+SPPS can reliably produce peptides of up to around 50 residues.
+Beyond that, yields decrease and side reactions accumulate, which is why longer sequences are typically produced instead by recombinant expression in bacteria or yeast.

 Common Categories in Peptide Research